 Much of the output from MidJourney AI won’t elicit that same feeling that art that was drawn by a real human will.
 Its pieces lack real depth and often have a slightly-detached and hollow look to them.

-For example, during the mid-19th to early-20th century, many artists were nervous about the growing popularity of cameras.
+For instance, during the mid-19th to early-20th century, many artists were nervous about the growing popularity of cameras.
 They worried photography might eclipse (or even replace) traditional types of art.
 However, today, as we all know, illustration and photography are both highly-regarded formats for art.

 Inevitably, text-to-image AI portraits won’t ever wholly replace other methods.
 Instead, using computer tools will just be considered another way that artists can use for portraiture.